wuseal/JsonToKotlinClass/doc_for_extensions.md

    ![image](https://user-images.githubusercontent.com/9211902/51250876-ccb8cb00-19d2-11e9-9620-9c45c8975bfa.png)

-   Package name could be your own domain name. in this case we will you `wu.seal`
+   Package name could be your own domain name. in this case we will use `wu.seal`

 5. Create a Extension object class file under your created package